salva133/Vic3-Orwell-s-1884/IDEA COLLECTION.md

 ### Definition
 You start as a country and get an inital event that describes the state of the selected nation.
+## Initial Truces
+All three super powers should have an intial truce for 10 years